Chart Color Schemes

 Health performance in Woody Point is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Woody Point faces significant health challenges, with various conditions affecting both younger and older residents.
+Woody Point faces significant health challenges with various conditions impacting both younger and older residents.

-The private health cover rate stands at approximately 52%, slightly above the average for its SA2 area (~2,618 people).
-The most prevalent medical conditions are arthritis (11.8% of residents) and mental health issues (10.7%).
-However, 58.1% of residents report having no medical ailments, compared to 59.7% in Greater Brisbane.
-Woody Point has a higher proportion of seniors aged 65 and over at 30.9% (1,541 people), compared to the 28.2% in Greater Brisbane.
-Despite this, health outcomes among seniors are generally good, even better than those of the general population.
+Private health cover is held by approximately 52% of Woody Point's total population (~2,703 people), slightly higher than the average SA2 area.
+The most prevalent medical conditions are arthritis (11.8%) and mental health issues (10.7%).
+Conversely, 58.1% of residents report having no medical ailments, compared to 59.7% in Greater Brisbane.
+Woody Point has a higher proportion of seniors aged 65 and over at 30.9% (1,592 people), compared to Greater Brisbane's 28.2%.
+Despite this, health outcomes among seniors in Woody Point are better than those in the general population.

 Frequently Asked Questions - Health